-The HKM Ella Quilted Jacket is flattering, insulating and stylish too.
+The HKM Lena Quilted Jacket is flattering, insulating and stylish too.

 Usually, all synthetic jackets are machine washable and can go in the same wash as all your other riding clothes.
 Plus, many can be tumble dried too.
 As always, check the care label in the jacket and follow the instructions accordingly.